bhradsky/foxnet/README.md

 ## Acknowledgments

-* Brendan Wintle, Alan Robley and Luke Kelly for conceptual input into FoxNet design.
 * Neil Carter for early discussions on IBM structure.
 * Casey Visintin, Jian Yen, Nick Golding and Saras Windecker for help with parallel computing and Git.
 * Volker Grimm, Michael Bode, Marie-Josée Fortin and an anonymous reviewer for constructive reviews and editorial guidance.